lubla/cas-fee-project-two/README.md

 # cas-fee-project-two

 The cas fee project two is a doodle clone.
-It consists on a server and a responsive web client.
+It consists on a server and a web client.

+It was designed mobile-first.

 ## Overview